Datavault-UK/automate-dv-docs/docs/tutorial/tut_links.md

 Let's look at the metadata we need to provide to the [link macro](../macros.md#link).

-See our [metadata reference](../metadata.md#links) for more detail on how to provide metadata to links.

 We provide the column names which we would like to select from the staging area (`source_model`).

 Using our [knowledge](#structure) of what columns we need in our `link_customer_order` table, we can identify columns in our